mtrdesign/krait/krait-ui/README.md

 - `/src` - the main source code
-  - `/src/actions` - all the API actions grouped as `events` that can be dispatched from all modules in the app.
+  - `/src/actions` - all the API actions grouped as `events` that can be dispatched from all modules in the app
-  - `/src/components` - all Vue components are there
+  - `/src/components` - the Vue components
   - `/src/framework` - the core framework utils (Request, Response, Validation, etc.)
-  - `/src/mixins` - the Vue mixins (similar to the React hooks) that are shared across all components
+  - `/src/mixins` - the Vue mixins (similar to React hooks) that are shared across all components
   - `/src/types` - the more generic types
 - `/scripts` - local development helper scripts
 - `.storybook` - the Storybook configurations (all mocking functionality is there as well)